 Damaged skin cells can be healed through Pranayama and deep breathing.
 The oxygenated blood is rich in regenerative properties which assist in healing the damages caused to the cells due to excessive sun exposure.
 Yoga is effective in combating stress which otherwise makes our skin dry and dull.

 Beauty in women especially shines through an invigorated countenance that can be achieved physically through Facial Yoga.
 It stimulates your facial muscles to regain their natural shape and prevent sagging.

-One of the most precious phases of life for a woman is believed to be that phase when she is about to deliver a new life into this world.
+One of the most precious phases of life for a woman is that phase when she is about to deliver a new life into this world.
 However, pregnancy is the stage where a to-be mother needs to look after herself a lot along with the baby in her womb.
 And the yoga benefits during pregnancy are miraculous in every sense.

-During pregnancy, there is a constant sense of nausea, morning sickness, and mood-swings that prevail physically and mentally.
-Yoga benefits women’s health during pregnancy, like focusing on breathing exercises helps to reduce mood-swings and nausea, other yoga asanas help to improve posture and backaches.
+During pregnancy, there is a constant sense of nausea, morning sickness, and mood swings that prevail physically and mentally.
+Yoga benefits women’s health during pregnancy, like focusing on breathing exercises helps to reduce mood swings and nausea, other yoga asanas help to improve posture and backaches.